dataluscorp/browser/tools/fuzzing/docs/fuzzing_interface.rst

 ::

-   $ python -m fuzzfetch -a --fuzzing --gtest -n firefox-fuzzing
+   $ python -m fuzzfetch -a --fuzzing --gtest -n datalus-fuzzing

 to fetch the latest optimized build.
 Alternatively, we offer non-ASan debug builds which you can download using

 ::

-   $ python -m fuzzfetch -d --fuzzing --gtest -n firefox-fuzzing
+   $ python -m fuzzfetch -d --fuzzing --gtest -n datalus-fuzzing

-In both commands, ``firefox-fuzzing`` indicates the name of the directory that will be created for the download.
+In both commands, ``datalus-fuzzing`` indicates the name of the directory that will be created for the download.

 Afterwards, you can reproduce the bug using

 ::

-   $ FUZZER=TargetName firefox-fuzzing/firefox test.bin
+   $ FUZZER=TargetName datalus-fuzzing/datalus test.bin

 assuming that ``TargetName`` is the name of the fuzzing target specified in the bug you are working on and ``test.bin`` is the attached testcase.